MrBerg/ParSed/README.md

 Installation
 ---------
-*Make sure that Python 2.7 is installed
+* Make sure that Python 2.7 is installed
-*Download this repository
+* Download this repository
-*Download the esmre library (licensed under LGPL2.1), for building a string index https://code.google.com/p/esmre/
+* Download the esmre library (licensed under LGPL2.1), for building a string index https://code.google.com/p/esmre/
--Follow the instructions in esmre-0.3.1/INSTALL -that's all.
+* Follow the instructions in esmre-0.3.1/INSTALL
+* That's all.
 If you need help using ParSed, there's always 'python parsed.py -h'!

 Tech